Can LLMs Understand Computer Networks? Towards a Virtual System Administrator: Introduction

 The increasing complexity of computer networks raises the need for technical experts to maintain the operation, configuration, and security of computer systems and networks within an organization's perimeter. \acp{sysadmin} are generally the professionals designed to take care of these tasks, performing various tasks such as router and switch configuration, resolving connectivity issues, and even analyzing intrusion detection attempts~\cite{sommestad2013intrusion}.
 They are responsible for network design, implementation, configuration, and maintenance, and they need to provide security by constant monitoring and troubleshooting.
 However, expanding network complexity and the proliferation of cyber threats make their job increasingly convoluted.
 The integration of \ac{ai} powered assistants has emerged as a potential solution.
 In particular, the recent advancements in the field of \acp{llm} have made their usage as an assistant to human operation increasingly popular~\cite{ross2023programmer}.
 Furthermore, companies and organizations may not have the resources to maintain their IT infrastructure, and, as such, virtual \acp{sysadmin} can significantly help automatically identify problems and vulnerabilities.

 A \ac{llm} is a type of \ac{dl} model designed to generate human-like text based on the input it receives.
 These models are trained on vast amounts of text data to learn patterns, structures, and relationships in language.
 This knowledge allows them to solve diverse tasks (e.g., translation, summarization, question answering, text and image generation), contrasting with prior models confined to solving specific tasks~\cite{chang2023survey}.
 This has been possible because of the improved reasoning and generalization capabilities with respect to \ac{ml} models~\cite{wei2022chain, huang2022towards}.
 Indeed, \ac{ml} and \ac{dl} have found applicability in networking, helping on various tasks~\cite{wang2017machine, zhang2019deep}.
 As such, using \ac{ai} in computer networks is not new.
-However, up to date, no one has ever investigated the usage of \acp{llm} in the context of computer networks.
+However, up to date, while some works have investigated the usage of \acp{llm} in the context of computer networks, none of them have studied their understanding of the topology and their possible usage as assistants for \acp{sysadmin}~\cite{wang2023network, jiang2023large}.

 This research investigates how and how much \acp{llm} can integrate the two aspects and provide correct answers on computer networks presented as graphs.
 Such capabilities can be fundamental in different sections.
 Network engineering can benefit from \acp{llm} as experienced peers when designing or updating network topologies.
 Moreover, they can help in spotting erorrs inside networks during troubleshooting.
 Security engineers can also benefit from \acp{llm} capable of understanding network topologies.
 They can query \acp{llm} to identify security issues and misconfigurations faster.